7 Days (New Zealand game show): Season 15 (2023)

-Corbett confirmed during the twentieth episode of season 14 that 7 Days would return in 2023.
+The series launched to 141,800 viewers.
+During this season, Dole sponsored the Club Topicana segment.

+Season 16 (2024)

+Season 16 premiered on 4 April 2024.
+Frank Energy sponsored this season's "Fill in the Frank" caption contest, and Dole again sponsored the Club Topicana segment.

+Season 17 (2025)

+The 17th season of 7 Days consisted of 15 episodes.
+It premiered on 3 April and introduced three new games: "The Sound of News-ic", "Beat the Audience", and "The Fast and the Sketchiest".
+Frank Energy sponsored the "Guest Who" segments, and Dole sponsored the "Club Topicana" segments.
+The season featured new graphics displaying the title of each segment.

 Specials

-Occasionally a special edition of 7 Days screens, breaking out of the shows traditional format.
+Occasionally a special edition of 7 Days screens, breaking out of the show's traditional format.
 Examples of such specials are:

 In addition, there are several "road" episodes where the show has been taken outside the Auckland studio to other centres on New Zealand, including Christchurch (2011 and 2012) and Queenstown (2012).
 Nearly all of these episodes feature the game 'Yes Minister' with the local mayor or another local figure (the Wizard of New Zealand appeared in the 2012 Christchurch episode) as the "minister".